 Add calcium to your garden with gypsum

 Gypsum can be added to the soil if calcium is lacking and in need of acid.
 Gypsum is used in soil that has been farmed for many years and has built up too much salt.
 Most home gardens do not need this.
 Gypsum can affect how plants take up other nutrients, such as phosphorus, magnesium, copper, and zinc.
 Gypsum will last several months.
+If you are investing in raised garden beds this is a great addition to add to your budget.

 Use limestone to add calcium to your garden.